jasonli12/coding-notes/TDD-notes.md

 # Test Driven Development (TDD)

+**Why We Write Test Code**
++ To ensure that production code does what it's intended to do.
++ To ensure production code doesn't break when you refactor it.
+Refactoring is the process of restructuring existing computer code - changing the factoring - without changing its external behavior.

 **Test Driven Development (TDD)**: an approach to development where you write a test before you write just enough production code to fulfill that test and refactoring.
 This means that every line of code ends up being tested.

 1. Add a test.